Delhi Queer Pride Parade: 2018

-Delhi Queer Pride 2018 was held on Nov 25th.
+Delhi Queer Pride 2018 was held on November 25, 2018.
 The march, like every year, started from Barakhambha Road.

-This was a special march as it was the first Pride in Delhi after section 377 was read down by the Supreme Court of India which decriminalised homosexuality.
-The energy and the enthusiasm was visible in the humungous turnout.
-More than 5,000 people from all walks of life identifying with their sexual orientations and genders as they marched in central Delhi in 2018.
+This was the first Pride in Delhi after section 377 was read down by the Supreme Court of India, which decriminalised homosexuality.
+The energy and the enthusiasm was visible in the turnout, with more than 5,000 people from all walks of life marching.

 A group of people danced their way under the nearly 15-metre-long pride rainbow flag, accompanied by dholakwalas.
 Participants in bright, colourful sarees and feathered head accessories posed with onlookers for selfies and videos, as they marched for more than four hours.

+2019

+On 24 November 2019, members of the LGBTQ+ community people organised the parade where more than 1000 people joined.

 2020-21

-Because of COVID-19, the Delhi Queer Pride Parade in 2020 and 2021 was cancelled, keeping in mind the vulnerability of the LGBTQ+ community.
+Because of COVID-19, the Delhi Queer Pride Parade in 2020 and 2021 was cancelled.

 2022-23

-Because of elections, and delay in permission, 13th Delhi Pride was postponed from its regular month November, and was held on 9 January, 2023.
+Because of elections, and delay in permission, the 13th Delhi Pride was postponed from November, and was held on 9 January 2023.

 It was the first offline Delhi Pride Parade after the COVID pandemic.
 Thousands of people marched from Barakhamba Road Metro Station and assembled near Jantar Mantar.

-This pride parade happened during the time when the cases for recognition of same-sex marriages were pending in various regional courts, and were collectively transferred to jurisdiction of Supreme Court by itself.
+This pride parade happened during the time when the cases for recognition of same-sex marriages were pending in various regional courts and were collectively transferred to jurisdiction of Supreme Court by itself.
 Thus this parade emphasised on demands of recognition of same-sex marriages.